rkhanra/TechBlog/README.md

 Step 3 : Create a database naming 'techblog' then use the techblog.sql to create tables

 Step 4 : Open Tomcat's URL in browser ex : 'http://localhost:8080/TechBlog/' here make sure to match the url's '/TechBlog' with 'TechBlog.war' and after starting of Tomcat match the folder's name should be 'TechBlog'

+Note  :: Change the localhost port number according to you